 - 18 semester (27 quarter) hours must be upper-level accounting

-Minimum experience requirement
+Minimum Missouri CPA experience requirements

-- In the case of part-time employment, experience that extends over a period of no less than one year and no more than three years and includes no fewer than 2,000 hours of performance of services.
+- In the case of part-time employment, Missouri accepts experience that extends over a period of no less than one year and no more than three years and includes no fewer than 2,000 hours of performance of services.

-The individual maintains a permanent place of residence in Missouri and actually resides in Missouri.
+- The individual maintains a permanent place of residence in Missouri and actually resides in Missouri.

-The individual is a full-time student at an accredited college or university in this state.
+- The individual is a full-time student at an accredited college or university in this state.

-The individual, who is a graduate from a Missouri college or university, and at the time of graduation had a Missouri address, shall be considered a resident of this state for six months from the date of graduation.
+- The individual, who is a graduate from a Missouri college or university, and at the time of graduation had a Missouri address, shall be considered a resident of this state for six months from the date of graduation.

-The individual is regularly employed full-time in this state.
+- The individual is regularly employed full-time in this state.

-The individual is a permanent resident of Missouri and is serving on active duty in the armed services, or the individual is a permanent resident of Missouri and is the spouse of an individual serving on active duty in the armed services.
+- The individual is a permanent resident of Missouri and is serving on active duty in the armed services, or the individual is a permanent resident of Missouri and is the spouse of an individual serving on active duty in the armed services.

-To satisfy the requirements of this rule, employment in Missouri need not be in public accounting.
+- To satisfy the requirements of this rule, employment in Missouri need not be in public accounting.

 Satisfactory completion of a written examination in professional ethics acceptable to the board shall be required for issuance of a Missouri license as a certified public accountant.

-A minimum of 20 hours is required in each calendar year.
+- A minimum of 20 hours is required in each calendar year.

-A minimum of six hours of the required 120 hours in a three-year period preceding renewal shall be in the area of ethics.
+- A minimum of six hours of the required 120 hours in a three-year period preceding renewal shall be in the area of ethics.